fidelity/awsrun/README.md

   made as part of this reorganization.
 Hopefully, things are easier to find with the new layout.

-* Fonts used in documentation have been updated to use Charter and Fire Mono.
+* Fonts used in documentation have been updated to use Charter and Fira Mono.

 ### v2.1.0